Foreclosures From Start to Finish

 1. Notice

 This is nothing fancy -- there is no courier who delivers a letter to you saying you’re being foreclosed on.
 All that is required by law is that the mortgagee (usually the Lender) give public notice, which is usually published in the local newspaper.
 If the local county doesn’t have a newspaper that publishes these types of announcements, then the announcement can be published in the neighboring county’s newspaper.
 The announcement has to run for three consecutive weeks.
 Homesteaded properties are a little different than non-homesteaded properties.
-In 2016, Alabama updated the law so that Mortgagee's could give personal notice to homeowners and shorten their rights of redemption period from the standard 1 year to 6 months.
+In 2016, Alabama updated the law so that mortgagees could give personal notice to homeowners and shorten their right of redemption period from the standard 1 year to 6 months.

 2. Public Auction